Consolidated financial statement: Legislation

-In the United Kingdom, section 399 of the Companies Act 2006 requires parent company directors to prepare group accounts unless an exemption applies.
-Small groups are exempt, where total net assets are below £5.1m, annual turnover is less than £10.2m, or the average number of employees is below 50.
+In the United Kingdom, section 399 of the Companies Act 2006 requires parent company directors to prepare group accounts unless an exemption applies (UK Companies Act 2006 s.399).
+Small groups are exempt, where total net assets are below £5.1m, annual turnover is less than £10.2m, or the average number of employees is below 50 (UK Companies Act 2006 s.398).
 Two of these three conditions must be met.
+For entities not following IFRS, these requirements are further detailed in the Financial Reporting Standard applicable in the UK and Republic of Ireland (UK GAAP FRS 102 Section 9).

+For listed companies, section 403 of the Companies Act 2006 mandates the preparation of group accounts in accordance with UK-adopted international accounting standards (UK Companies Act 2006 s.403).
+Following the UK's exit from the European Union, these accounts must comply with standards endorsed by the UK Endorsement Board (UKEB) for financial years beginning on or after 1 January 2021 (SI 2019/685).
+The primary legislative driver for consolidation under this framework is IFRS 10, which replaces ownership-based definitions with a single "control" model (IFRS 10 Appendix A).
+Control is established when a parent possesses power over an investee, exposure to variable returns, and the ability to influence those returns through its power (IFRS 10.7).
+Once a company elects to prepare IFRS group accounts, section 403(4) requires continued use of this framework unless a relevant change in circumstances occurs (UK Companies Act 2006 s.403(4)).

 Specific approaches to consolidation

 Goodwill arising on consolidation

-Goodwill is treated as an intangible asset in the consolidated statement of financial position.
-It arises in cases where the cost of purchase of shares is not equal to their par value.
+Goodwill is treated as an intangible asset (IAS 38.8) in the consolidated statement of financial position.
+It arises in cases where the cost of purchase of shares is not equal to their par value (IFRS 3.32).
 For example, if a company buys shares of another company worth $40,000 for $60,000, there is a goodwill worth $20,000.

-Proforma for calculating goodwill is as follows: